AshutoshTiwari0/depression-detection-1.0/README.md

 ⚠️ Disclaimer

 This project is for educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.

+## 🙏 Acknowledgement

+I would like to thank Abhishek for helping me in deploying the application.
+Check out his profile here [Kenshi2727](https://github.com/Kenshi2727).